raquelacevedo/Employee-Tracker/README.md

 * NPM Install in order to use the following packages: MySQL, Inquirer , util and console.table
 * Command line: node server.js to get the app up and running.

+## Known Bugs

+There seems to be an issue with inquirer having memory leak so a line of code was added to alleviate the leaks.

 ## Technologies Used